yoolk/liquid-documentation/tags/theme-tags/index.md

   </div>
 </div>

-<h2 class="tags" id="draft-stamp">Draft Stamp</h2>
+<h2 class="tags" id="draft-stamp">draft_stamp</h2>

-Allows output of draft image on the web document.
+Allows output of draft stamp image on the web document.
+It outputs when the current listing doesn't have `live` instant_website_asset, and its domain is not a subdomain.

 <div class="panel">
   <div class="panel-header">